What is environmental monitoring in pharmaceutical industry

 What is an environmental monitoring plan?

-It is equally important that you set the objectives of the environmental monitoring plan.
-Normally the plan should provide supporting data to demonstrate the adequacy/performance of the contamination/environmental control measures taken.
+Normally, the plan should provide supporting data to demonstrate the adequacy/performance of the contamination/environmental control measures taken.

-Environmental monitoring plan should include:
+The environmental monitoring plan should include:

 – Monitoring people while exiting the area

-– Monitoring aseptic practice e.g. filling
+– Monitoring aseptic practice e.g., filling

 – Your controlled processing areas